-12.1 Te Puke High School will comply with the Protected Disclosure Act 2000 and will provide information and guidance to employees of the school who wish to report serious wrongdoing in relation to a student or staff member.
+12.1 Te Puke High School will comply with the Protected Disclosure Act 2000 and the Vulnerable Children Act 2014.
+The school will provide information and guidance to employees of the school who wish to report serious wrongdoing in relation to a student or staff member.